miftodii/bookstoread/README.md

 *AfterAllCallback

 As mentioned in the JavaDoc of the TestInstancePostProcessor interface, the canonical example of this extension is injecting dependencies into the test instance.
+There are situations in which we would like to control whether we should run a test case or not.
+JUnit 5 provides the ExecutionCondition extension interface for implementing this use case.